Flixster801/F-Interpreter/README.md

 # F Interpreter
-An interpreter for the F language, a language I made up.
+An interpreter for the F language, a language I created.
 The definition of the language is in ```bnf.txt```.
 It is closely related to the C language.

 ## Features